 After I was recruited, I had to put in the work to change my damaging beliefs and internal narrative before I could restore my confidence.

-Changing your beliefs and ultimately, your thoughts can help you create more confidence in your life and build the superhighways in your brain that you need to get to that confident feeling more quickly.
+Changing your beliefs and ultimately, your thoughts can help you create more confidence in your life, and build superhighways in your brain that get you to a confident feeling more quickly.